askewsoft/askewsoft.com/src/content/portfolio/when-the-heck.md

 ---
-title: Markdown Mystery Tour
+title: When the Heck
 publishDate: 2020-03-02 00:00:00
 img: /assets/stock-1.jpg
-img_alt: Iridescent ripples of a bright blue and pink liquid
+img_alt: calendars, clocks, and scrolls
 description: |
-  We designed a whodunnit-style game to introduce Markdown formatting.
-Suspense — suspicion — syntax!
+  Helping you put your life into chronological context
 tags:
-  - Design
+  - React
-  - Dev
+  - Python
-  - User Testing
+  - Postgres
 ---

 ## Level-two heading